Health Professionals

-How to introduce the common allergy causing foods
+How to introduce common allergy causing foods

 It is also important to feed your baby the common allergy causing foods before one year of age to help prevent food allergies.
 If possible, continue to breastfeed while you introduce solid foods to your baby.
 If breastfeeding is not possible, a standard cow’s milk-based infant formula can be given.